CoopHive/Apiary/design.md

  * we're ignoring gas
  * we MUST include a TX object with the correct address and value (which can be 0) in every tx call

+## solver stages

+ * stage 1 = centralized solver
+   * single process solver service
+   * job creator and resource provider api's are merged
+ * state 2 = centralized solver with split api's
+   * single process solver service
+   * job creator and resource provider api's are split
+ * stage 3 = centralized solver with edge api's
+   * solver is now dumb transport
+   * resource provider and job creator apis are now edge services
+   * the solver only connects messages
+ * stag 4 = libp2p
+   * there is now no solver
+   * libp2p replaces the solver transport

+### stages (from Levi)

+* Step 1) solver matches, but with marketplace of solvers
+* Step 2) solver runs autonomous agents on behalf of nodes
+* Step 3) autonomous agents are run locally and solver is used for transporting messages
+* Step 4) solver is totally removed, nodes communicate via libp2p

 ## services

 Services: